-SAP provides many SAP Best Practices and some other partners and organisations provide their own “template” solutions for SAP.
+SAP provides SAP Best Practices and some other partners and organizations provide their own “template” solutions for SAP.
 Why is the Enterprise Management Layer unique and why is it your best choice when starting with SAP S/4HANA?
 Here are 10 reasons.

 2 Assemble to Order